The Conjecture of Dixmier for the first Weyl algebra is true: Introduction

 For convenience of the reader, trying to make the paper selfcontained, we recall all necessary important results and definitions from relevant papers in section \ref{S:prelim}.
 In section \ref{S:DC-pairs} we prove several preliminary technical statements about possible counterexamples to the Dixmier conjecture (which we call, inspired by \cite{GGV}, as the DC-pairs).
 For these statements we use one lemma from \cite{GZ}.
-In section \ref{S:preparatory} we prove the main preparatory theorem -- this is the most difficult part; the proof extensively uses the generalised Schur theory and the theory of normal forms from \cite{GZ1}.
+In section \ref{S:preparatory} we prove the main preparatory theorems -- this is one of the most difficult parts; the proof extensively uses the generalised Schur theory and the theory of normal forms from \cite{GZ1}.
+In section \ref{S:string} we establish a one to one correspondence between solutions of the string equation satisfying certain conditions and commuting ordinary differential operators of rank one.
+This section also extensively uses the generalised Schur theory and the theory of normal forms.
 In the last section we prove theorem \ref{T:main}.

 {\bf Acknowledgements.} We are grateful to the Sino-Russian Mathematics Center at Peking University for hospitality and excellent working conditions while preparing this paper.